Natural progesterone can work for heavy or flooding periods but you also need to consider the underlying cause of your

 Ask your doctor to test your thyroid and then ask to see the results.
 If your TSH is higher than 3 mIU/L, it could be a sign of subclinical hypothyroidism (underactive thyroid).

 Also, if you have thyroid disease in your family, ask your doctor to test “thyroid antibodies” or “TPO antibodies,” which you may have to pay for privately.
-TPO antibodies is the marker of autoimmune thyroid disease or Hashimoto’s disease and can cause symptoms of underactive thyroid (including heavy periods) even when TSH is normal.
+TPO antibodies are the marker of autoimmune thyroid disease or Hashimoto’s disease and can cause symptoms of underactive thyroid (including heavy periods) even when TSH is normal.

 Natural treatments for thyroid disease: